Overview of the Privacy Act

 - are a ‘reporting entity’ under the Anti-money Laundering and Counter-terrorism Financing Act 2006 (Cth);

-A list of small businesses and not-for-profits that have opted to be covered by the PA 1988 is available at www.oaic.gov.au/privacy/privacy-registers.
+A list of small businesses and not-for-profit organisations that have opted to be covered by the PA 1988 is available at www.oaic.gov.au/privacy/privacy-registers.

 Employee records exemption